 Floor-standing drill presses tend to have larger capacities and more powerful motors.
 Prices start around $600 for a 15" model with a 3/4 hp motor, but it's not difficult to spend $1,000 or more for a really good quality, fully-featured machine.
 That may seem expensive, but we're talking about something that will handle an enormous range of drilling tasks, and ought to last a lifetime.

-Radial drill presses start around $300 for a basic machine with five speeds, and are $500 and higher for a floor-standing model.
+Radial drill presses start around $300 for a basic machine with five speeds, and expect to pay $500 and higher for a floor-standing model.

 A light coating of oil on the column will fight rust, and it makes table movement easier.